microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-01.md

 ## Description

-The objective of this lab is to migrate the WWI DW (OLAP) to Azure Synapse Analytics.
+The objective of this challenge is to migrate the WWI DW (OLAP) to Azure Synapse Analytics.
 Azure Synapse Analytics is a MPP (Massive Parallel Processing) platform that allows you to scale out your datawarehouse by adding new server nodes (compute) rather than adding more cores to the server.

 There will be four different object types we'll migrate: